zacwong2151/tp/docs/UserGuide.md

 * The budget argument must be a floating point number with 2 decimal places.

 Examples:
-* `ecreate n/food donation r/chef r/packer d/23-9-2023 1500 dsc/help food distribution m/50 potatoes b/50` creates an event with eventName `food donation`, roles needed `chef` and `packer`, event date `23rd September 2023, 3pm`, description `help food distribution`, materials needed `50 potatoes` and budget `$50`
+* `ecreate n/food donation r/chef r/packer d/23-9-2023 1500 dsc/help food distribution m/50 potatoes b/50` creates an event with name `food donation`, roles needed `chef` and `packer`, event date `23rd September 2023, 3pm`, description `help food distribution`, materials needed `50 potatoes` and budget `$50`

 ### Listing all events : `elist` [coming soon]
 Volunteer coordinators can see all the events they are organising.
 For each event, only the most important information will be shown: name, date and time, location.